kantale/BME_17/exercises.md

   return pd.DataFrame(json.loads(s))
 ```

 Create a function that will not take any argument.
-The function will return the total population of the cities belonging to the region: ```Crete```.
+The function will return the total population of the cities belonging to the region: ```Crete``` according to the census of 2011.

 ### 22